pegasystems/pega-helm-charts/README.md

-If a container is running, you can log in and run the kubectl log command in the container to review the results, or you can copy the log file in /tmp/foo from a pod to a local temporary, directory. /tmp/bar to access the files.
+If a container is running, you can log in and run the kubectl log command in the container to review the results, or you can copy the log file in /tmp/foo from a pod to a local temporary directory, /tmp/bar to access the files.
 ```kubectl cp <some-namespace>/<some-pod>:/tmp/foo /tmp/bar```

 # Contributing